gr8co/cloudflare-workers-wasm-template/README.md

 - run `npx wrangler dev` to start development locally (it will ask you to login to Cloudflare)
     - open `http://localhost:8787` once started

-This project template showcases how you can call javascript functions within Rust through wasm-bindgen, and how to use Cloudflare workers with WASM through webpack.
+This project template shows how to develop a worker in pure Rust WASM

 Use as a wrangler template:
 ```console